xobs/cba-bot/README.md

 * **personality**: The name of the bot to invoke
 * **interval**: The minimum number of seconds to wait between messages.
-* **variance**: In order to keep things interesting, a random number of seconds to add to the interval.
+* **variance**: In order to keep things interesting, a random number of seconds (between 0 and *variance*) to add to the interval on each loop.

 Donbot